noelaanzi/serverless-app-azure-demo/README.md

       - https://youtu.be/dDis6wenl-k
  #### 2.1
     - Create table & insert data
-           CREATE TABLE Customers
+           CREATE TABLE Customer
           (
             CustomerId INT IDENTITY  PRIMARY KEY,
             FirstName NVARCHAR(100) NOT NULL,
             LastName NVARCHAR(100) NOT NULL,
             Email NVARCHAR(100) NOT NULL
           );
-       - You can add more data using the below script just changing the values INSERT INTO [Customers]
+    - You can add more data using the below script just changing the values INSERT INTO [Customer]
           (
             [FirstName]
           , [LastName]